callum-hart/immutable-styles/docs/install.md

 ## Examples

-Some examples of using immutable styles with Webpack can be found in the following packages:
+Some examples of using immutable styles with Webpack can be found in the following repos:

-- [html-examples](): which shows how to use immutable styles with plain HTML
+- [immutable-styles-html-example](https://github.com/callum-hart/immutable-styles-html-examples): which shows how to use immutable styles with plain HTML
-- [react-examples](): which shows how to use immutable styles with React
+- [immutable-styles-react-example](https://github.com/callum-hart/immutable-styles-react-examples): which shows how to use immutable styles with React